Cogmob/mu/src/notes/specification.md

 The source code for the lambda pattern tool is a lambda pattern project itself.

-The folder containing the code for the lambda pattern tool which is currently running is referred to as mu.
+The lambda pattern tool is also called mu, which is useful for distinguishing it from any other general lambda pattern project.

 #### lambda pattern skeleton